Whole Brain Radiation & Me

 My eyes have also cleared up a great deal.
 I still use eye drops multiple times during the day.
 I still have scabbing around my head, but it is now more itchy and it is healing.

 One side-effect that I am getting under control is no sense of being full.
 I have been eating more than I usually do.
-This was strange because I was unable to taste anything.
-In the past, this has caused nausea.
+This was strange because I was also unable to taste anything.
+I the past, this has caused nausea.
 I am good with having a little weight to lose.

 To my metsters about to go through whole brain radiation, moisturize, moisturize, moisturize.
 Don’t forget your face.
 Be sure to keep up on your veggies.
 If you lose your sense of taste, as I did, balsamic vinegar is helpful on a salad or pretty much any vegetable.
 It is also good on chicken.